Frame Interpolation

 Apollo Fast

-Typically interpolates files faster than Apollo, however, may produce a lesser quality output than Apollo when working with large amount of motion.
+Typically interpolates runs faster than Apollo, however, may produce a lesser quality output than Apollo when working with large amount of motion.

 • Recommended for use for any non-double conversions.
 For example, 24fps -> 29.97 or 60.

-• Use when speed is a factor.
+• Use when processing speed is a factor.

 Aion